 1.2 Basis of presentation

-This quarterly report has been prepared by management using an expenditure basis of accounting.
-The accompanying Statement of Authorities includes the RCMP's spending authorities granted by Parliament and those used by the department consistent with the Main Estimates and Supplementary Estimates (A) and (B).
+This quarterly report has been prepared by management using the expenditure basis of accounting.
+The accompanying Statement of Authorities includes the RCMP's spending authorities granted by Parliament and those used by the department consistent with the Main Estimates and Supplementary Estimates (A).
 This quarterly report has been prepared using a special purpose financial reporting framework designed to meet financial information needs with respect to the use of spending authorities.

 The authority of Parliament is required before money can be spent by the Government.
 Approvals are given in the form of annually approved limits through appropriation acts, or through legislation in the form of statutory spending authority for specific purposes.

 The RCMP uses the full accrual method of accounting to prepare and present its annual departmental financial statements that are part of the departmental results reporting process.
 However, the spending authorities voted by Parliament remain on a cash expenditure basis.

 The RCMP is funded through annual appropriations and is, therefore, impacted by any changes in funding approved through Parliament.
 In addition, it receives a significant portion of funding through vote netted revenue from the provision of policing services to provinces, territories, municipalities and first nations communities, as well as from cost sharing agreements with provinces and territories for the provision of DNA analysis by the RCMP.
 The RCMP also receives vote netted revenue authorities to bill Parliamentary Protective Service for the provision of security services throughout the Parliamentary precinct and the grounds of Parliament Hill and for the administration of the RCMP's Pension Plan.

 The RCMP's authorities are allocated in a number of discrete envelopes with varying sources of funds.
 A number of Special Purpose Allotments have been created over the years to manage the various programs and/or initiatives.